-We have a physician on-site at all times and most commercial insurances are accepted with co-pay due at the time of service.
-There is a self-pay option available with deposit at the time of service, and we accept Mounty Bounty.
+Student Health accepts most commercial insurances with a co-pay due at the time of service.
+A self-pay option is available with a deposit at the time of service, and we accept Mounty Bounty.

 - Urinary tract infections